nhathpham/Scalable-Bird-Detection-Forecast/README.md

 - Null detection rates were assigned to weeks with fewer than 5 checklists to maintain time series continuity for uninterrupted data sequences.
 - Additional processing on location data uses KDTree algorithm and geodesic package for pairing user-input addresses with nearest predefined locations

+## Forecast model
+For preprocessing, we streamlined the dataset by removing unnecessary columns and renaming the date and target columns, along with adjusting the data types.
+We employed logistic regression and specified a saturating mininum.
+This stabilized forecasted values as they approached the limits over time.
+When forecasted values fell below zero, we adjusted forecasts to zero to maintain logical consistency.

+For model optimization, we focused on tuning changepoint prior scale parameter through cross-validation.
+We implemented grid search to identify the parameter setting that minimized RMSE, treating each bird and county independently.
+To efficiently execute this process, we developed a function that tests all potential parameters for a given bird-county pair.
+We leveraged Python’s `multiprocessing` library, specifically the `Pool` object, to facilitate parallel testing of these combinations, enhancing the speed and efficiency of our parameter tuning efforts.

+We evaluated our model's performance using RMSE and MAE metrics.

 ## Code structure for forecast model
 ```bash
 ├── cleaned data